3 Days In Split Croatia: A Perfect Split Itinerary!

 Start your 3 days in Split by exploring UNESCO Diocletian’s Palace in the Old Town, it’s the heart and soul of Split and full of history and character!

-It’s easy to get around and mostly free, but you can also learn a lot more if you go on a guided walking tour of the Diocletian’s Palace.
+It’s easy to get around and mostly free, but you can learn a lot more if you go on a guided walking tour of the Diocletian’s Palace.
 There’s so much history here and a local guide would really bring the ruins to life.
 I think for a top-rated tour and less than €20, it’s worth booking!

 Climb Up Dominus Cathedral Bell Tower